 Langtons, Grade II listed register office in Hornchurch, Great Britain.

-The house was built in the early 1700s and became council property in 1929, serving as the Hornchurch Urban District Council offices for about 35 years.
-Later it transformed into a registry office for local ceremonies.
+The house was built in the early 1700s and passed through several wealthy families, including the Massus, Huguenot silk merchants who bought it in 1797.
+It became council property in 1929 and served as the Hornchurch Urban District Council offices for around 35 years before being converted into a register office.

 The community of curious travelers